Self-supervised ECG Representation Learning for Emotion Recognition: Experiments

 \subsection{Data Pre-processing}

 Since the above-mentioned datasets have been collected using different hardware, the signals have different spatiotemporal properties such as spatial range and sampling rate.
 To minimize the effects of such inter-dataset variations and discrepancies, three simple pre-processing steps were taken.
 First, SWELL and WESAD ECG signals are downsampled to $256$ Hz to be consistent with AMIGOS and DREAMER.
 Next, we remove baseline wander from all the four datasets by applying a high-pass IIR filter with a pass-band frequency of $0.8$ Hz.
 Lastly, we perform user-specific \textit{z}-score normalization.
-While a number of other pre-processing operations such as feature extraction could have been done, we intentionally kept the pre-processing minimal and simple in order to better understand the impact of our proposed model on learning important ECG representations based on almost raw input.
+While a number of other pre-processing operations such as feature extraction could have been done, we intentionally kept the pre-processing minimal and simple in order to better understand the impact of the proposed model on learning important ECG representations based on almost raw input.
+Finally, the filtered ECG signals are segmented into a fixed window size of $10$ seconds and stacked into an array.
+No overlap is designated between segments to avoid any potential data leakage between training and testing data.
+It should be noted that the selection of the window size was empirical.
+Prior works utilizing these datasets have selected a wide range of different window sizes.
+For example, \cite{amigos_dataset} and \cite{santamaria2018using} selected a window length of $20$ seconds for AMIGOS, whereas \cite{dreamer_dataset} and \cite{sriramprakash2017stress} selected a window of $60$ seconds for both DREAMER and SWELL.
+As other examples, \cite{wesad} has selected $5$-second windows for WESAD, while \cite{lin2019explainable} has selected $1$-second windows for the same dataset.